-Lauren Wolf is the science desk editor at Chemical & Engineering News.
+Lauren Wolf is the science executive editor at Chemical & Engineering News.
 She earned a Ph.D. in bioanalytical chemistry from Boston University in 2006 before moving to the Washington, D.C. area to complete a postdoc at the National Institute of Standards & Technology.
 At C&EN, she manages a large group of reporters who cover cutting-edge research taking place in the world of chemistry.

 C&EN Media Group spoke with Lauren to bring you her knowledge about best practices in pitching and earned media.